Hsien-HsiuLiao/musician-ecommerce-marketplace-blockchain-web3/README.md

 import account 0 private key from hardhat

 In the project directory, run in a separate terminal window:

     npx hardhat compile

 then

     npx hardhat node

 then in another terminal

     npx hardhat run scripts/deploy.js --network localhost

-next, to run the app, type
+next, to run the app, cd to frontend dir

-    $ npm run dev
+    npm start

 The app should now be running in the browser.
 If not, browse to http://localhost:3000/ The first account is set as the admin account, and you will be able to add a band manager from here.
 For testing, we will use Account 2 to copy the address and input it as a band manager.
 After submitting the address, the list of band managers will be updated in the Admin panel.
 And if you switch to Account 2 in Metamask, you will now see a Band Manager panel.
 Next add a song by inputting a name and price in ether.
 (Ex: Thriller, 0.07) Now switch to Account 3 (this will be used as a visitor account with no special priviliges).
 You will now see the song for sale and you can purchase it by clicking the BUY button.
 Notice the account balances of Account 2 and 3 before and after purchasing the song.
 Screenshots on how to setup the app are available at the end.